Aunt accused of throwing 3-year-old boy into water off Navy Pier. ‘Not once did [she] scream for help, call for help, ask for help.’

 “Anything helps,” he wrote.
 “I hope to get back home to my son and wife soon.”

-Most people on the block where Josiah lives are friendly and speak with each other almost daily, but the child’s household stood out as quiet and reserved, neighbors said.
+Most people on the block where the boy lives are friendly and speak with each other almost daily, but the child’s household stood out as quiet and reserved, neighbors said.

 “They keep to themselves,” said one neighbor, who asked not to be named.